MPU: Towards Secure and Privacy-Preserving Knowledge Unlearning for Large Language Models: Experiments

 \paragraph{Memorization} Memorization measures the extent to which the model retains information from the training data.
-From~\cref{fig:QA}, the Forget QA Probability of \method{} is higher than the single-copy noise-free/no-denoise frameworks, except for the \textbf{SimNPO} algorithm (while only $0.002$ lower compared with the noise-free one).
+From Figure~\ref{fig:QA}, the Forget QA Probability of \method{} is higher than the single-copy noise-free/no-denoise frameworks, except for the \textbf{SimNPO} algorithm (while only $0.002$ lower compared with the noise-free one).
 The Forget QA ROUGE results show that \method{} and the noise-free framework attain similar scores, while both outperform the no-denoise framework.
-Moreover, \method{} achieves the best ROUGE for the unlearning algorithms like \textbf{GradAscent}, \textbf{DPO}, and \textbf{SatImp}, whereas the noise-free framework yields the best ROUGE for \textbf{NPO}, \textbf{SimNPO}, and \textbf{SaImp}.
+Moreover, \method{} achieves the best ROUGE for the unlearning algorithms like \textbf{GradAscent}, \textbf{DPO}, and \textbf{SatImp}, whereas the noise-free framework yields the best ROUGE for \textbf{NPO}, \textbf{SimNPO}, and \textbf{UnDIAL}.
 Overall, these memorization results suggest that direct noise injection can introduce undesirable memorization artifacts, while \method{} mitigates this effect via harmonic denoising aggregation.
+Beyond the low-noise comparison in Table~\ref{tab:pum_main_comparison}, we further evaluate \method{} with extensive experiments on the number of published noisy copies $m$, which measures the computational overhead, and noise level $\kappa$.
+Overall, \method{} is robust under moderate choices of $m$, and $\kappa$ (Appendix~\ref{app:pum_supp_ablations} and Table~\ref{tab:pum_kappa},~\ref{tab:pum_mval}), indicating that \method is tolerable for large noise levels, and few copies is the best choice for resource consideration.